xvyaward/xvyaward.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The paper "OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models" has been accepted as an oral paper at AAAI 2024! 😄
+The paper "*OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models*" has been accepted as an **Oral paper** at AAAI 2024! 😄